-They ended up, like many families taking the same route, in the dump at Steung Meanchey, then the largest landfill site in Southeast Asia and one of the most dangerous, toxic environments.
+They ended up in the dump at Steung Meanchey, then the largest landfill site in Southeast Asia and one of the most dangerous, toxic environments.

 “It was like the apocalypse,” is how Scott Neeson, the founder of Cambodian Children’s Fund (CCF), described his experience of first stepping foot on it in 2003, speaking in the 2017 RT documentary ‘Cambodia’s Hollywood Dad’.

 “You are looking at 11 hectares of stinking garbage.
 Temperatures between 50-55 degrees Celsius all the time.
-The sun is hot and the ground was burning because as it [rubbish] decomposes, it gives off methane and methane burns.
+The sun is hot and the ground was burning because as it [rubbish] decomposes, it gives off methane and methane burns," Scott says.

 “There were sinkholes.
 You couldn’t see them, but if you step in there, it’s horrendous, you can sink right down.”

-In these conditions, Nhanh and his brothers and sisters lived and worked at the place he called “the rubbish mountain.”
+In these conditions, Nhanh and his brothers and sisters lived and worked at the place he called 'rubbish mountain.'